MicrosoftDocs/azure-devops-docs/docs/boards/github/connect-on-premises-to-github.md

 ---
-title: Connect an on-premises project to a GitHub repository
+title: Connect an on-premises project to a GitHub Enterprise Server
 titleSuffix: Azure DevOps Server
 description: Configure one or more GitHub repositories to integrate with Azure Boards on-premises ms.technology: devops-agile